Algorithms to solve unbounded convex vector optimization problems: Algorithms for solving unbounded CVOPs

 \begin{remark} In Theorems~\ref{thm_alg_1} and~\ref{thm_alg_2} we prove that Algorithm~\ref{alg_new}, respectively Algorithm~\ref{alg_2}, yields the desired output under the assumption that the algorithm terminated successfully.
 Let us now discuss this assumption.
 It is equivalent to saying that (a) for all involved scalarizations that are bounded a solution exists and (b) the algorithm terminates in finitely many steps.

-Part (b) corresponds to the assumption for bounded CVOPs made already in~\cite[Theorem~4.9 and~4.14.]{LRU14}.
+Let us start with part (b).
+We address the finite termination of the algorithm for approximating recession directions (Algorithm~\ref{alg_new}) in Remark~\ref{remark_finiteness}.
+For Algorithm~\ref{alg_2} we would additionally need to guarantee finite termination for the second phase of the algorithm that is based on~\cite[Algorithm 1]{LRU14}.
+Recently,~\cite{AraUlusUmer2021} proposed a direction-free modification of~\cite[Algorithm 1]{LRU14} for which termination in a finite number of steps can be proven.
+Combining the modification proposed in Remark~\ref{remark_finiteness} with a second phase based on~\cite[Algorithm 2]{AraUlusUmer2021} would yield an algorithm for which a termination after a finite number of steps can be proven.
+Note, however, that~\cite[Algorithm 2]{AraUlusUmer2021} is based on a slightly different, direction-free, solution concept.

 Let us now consider part (a) of this assumption.
 Throughout the two algorithms the three scalarizations~\eqref{P1(w)}, \eqref{P2(v)} and \eqref{D2(v)} are considered, they are all feasible and the considered scalarizations are solved whenever they are bounded: During the iterations of Algorithm~\ref{alg_2} all considered problems \eqref{P2(v)} are bounded according to Proposition~\ref{prop:P2unbounded2}, and by Proposition~\ref{prop:strongduality}(2), for all considered problems \eqref{D2(v)} a solution exists.
 Algorithm~\ref{alg_new} considers the scalarizations~\eqref{P1(w)}, \eqref{P2(v)} and always distinguishes between the scalarization being bounded or unbounded.
 If it is bounded, a solution is sought.
 But unlike~\cite{LRU14}, we do not assume a compact feasible set, so we cannot guarantee the existence of an optimal solution of the considered bounded scalarizations in both algorithms.
 However, whenever the scalarized problem is bounded, a near-optimal solution exists for any desired level of accuracy.